 Mendix Studio has a lot of built-in logic that works out of the box (for example, buttons).
 But if you want to add custom logic, you need to create microflows.

-Microflows is a visual way of expressing what traditionally ends up in textual program code.
+Microflows is a visual way of expressing a textual program code.
 A microflow can perform actions such as creating and changing objects, showing pages, and making choices.

 You need to use microflows for the following cases: